CHSMD/documentation/project-pitch.md

   - Authentication and Authorization
     -  Admin that can see all users, and create, update or delete plants in the collection
-    -  User can login
+    -  Customer can login

   - Create in house API and/or plant API)
-    -  User can search for/browse all plants
+    -  Customer can search for/browse all plants

   - Full CRUD operations
-    - User can add or delete, or update items in their shopping cart
+    - Customer can add or delete, or update items in their shopping cart

   - Message Client using sockets and queue
-    -  User can chat with botanists (plant nurse) about plant care
+    -  Customer can chat with botanists (plant nurse) about plant care

   - Deployed on AWS

+  - Unit tests for each feature

 3. Stretch goals